Future predictions about counselling academics

 and

 One pleasing update was that foundational and qualified counsellors are unable to provide supervision.
-This is welcomed, to prevent the blind leading the blind.
+This is welcomed to prevent the inexperienced guiding the inexperienced.

 There’s also a useful update about eligibility for private practice, wherein there is a recognition that private practice has complexities and risks some with lower qualifications may be less likely to recognise or manage.
 While there will be some lower qualified and experienced private practitioners who do a great job, these standards address a risk that still continues to this day.